villhei/elixirtut/elixir_web/app/chapters/processes.md

 Received a result [1, 4, 9, 16, 25]
 ```

 Nice!
-We basically implemented a map-reduce type of action using a finite state machine!
+We basically implemented a map-reduce type of action using a finite state machine.
 Our FSM first splits the task, collects the results and reports them back to the sender.
 Although it feels a little shameful that the `do_square/1` function we implemented in the `Worker` module would have performed a lot faster had we implemented it as an inline lambda, but let's not get stuck on the minor details.

 ```elixir
       msg -> IO.puts("I am busy, bother me later")